just-the-docs/just-the-docs/developers/GIT.md

   - The main goal of code reviews is for everyone to learn from each other.
 So, ask your questions and discuss using the pull request comments\!
-  - It's a good idea to review code within 2 days of it being written, because then the author has it fresh in their mind and can make corrections easily based on your suggestions.
+  - It's ideal to review code within a few days of it being written, because then the author has it fresh in their mind and can make corrections easily based on your suggestions.
   - It's up to the reviewer's judgement how much time they spend on a code review.
 It could be quick or more in-depth.
   - The reviewer should understand what the code is doing.
-If it's unclear, ask in a review comment what it does.
+If it's unclear, ask what it does.
   - Reviewer should point out anything that's not following project conventions.
 Are we doing something a new way, when a perfectly good way existed before?